Learn more

 Participants in the Pacific Dataviz Challenge need to use at least one dataset from the official list which changes for each year’s competition with the theme.

 Participants are also free to incorporate other datasets from the Pacific Data Hub, or any other source of open data.
-All data sources will need to be listed in the submission form.
+Participants in the Pacific schools’ competition can also use their own primary data—for example, data collected as part of a school project.

 Rules